Documentation Index

 6.2 Atomicity

-The spend counter MUST be incremented atomically BEFORE the Stripe PaymentIntent is created.
-If the Stripe charge fails, the spend counter MUST be rolled back.
+The spend counter MUST be incremented atomically BEFORE the PSP PaymentIntent is created.
+If the PSP charge fails, the spend counter MUST be rolled back.
 This prevents race conditions where concurrent requests could exceed spending limits.

 6.3 Delegation Lifecycle